renkilaharsha/LING-L645/README.md

 ## ℹ️ Overview
-Representation of Text in the N-Dimensional space is key for many NlP tasks such as NER, Sentiment analysis, Classisication, Language Modelling, etc.. has gain vital importance in the recent days.
+Representation of Text in the N-Dimensional space is key for many NlP tasks such as NER, Sentiment analysis, Classification, Language Modelling, etc.. has gain vital importance in the recent days.
 These representation of text as embeddings which captures the semantic meaning of the text.
 Most of the embeddings are training on the english corpus and showed capability of achieving NLP tasks.
 When it comes to other languages there are different models for each language which can do the tasks.
 But, in realtime if a product support multiple languages let say 100, deploying 100 different language models for all languages will not highly resource taking and highly expensive.
 Due to that there are some Multilingual language models like Multilingual Bert, Multilingual Distill Bert, Multilingual Universal Sentence Encoders, Multilingual XLMR Bert, etc.. are supporting the more than 100 different languages with single model.
 These word embedding models are trained and evaluated with text with general context like wikipedia, books, etc..  using cosine-similarity.
 When it comes to domain-specific data, we want to evaluate the model without pre-training, how it performs across different languages on the same task.

 ## Languages Considered for Experiment
     - English (language Code - EN)